-Naturally, LIDAR data comes in many file formats, and will continue to do so as the field develops.
-The important thing is keeping the separation of individual recorded values, and making sure that LIDAR data remains open by not creating restriction by compression and encryption of data to locked market specific standards.
-Restraining access by data encryption is a slippery slope, because it is a sought after control to safeguard datasets from being used by people without access and without purchased rights of publication.
-Such processes will stop the field more than safeguard the potential income and control of data.
-This results in some file formats being constructed very specific towards only being available by certain software possibilities.
-Naturally there is an abundance of file formats for containing LIDAR data and LIDAR metadata.
+However, LIDAR data is delivered in many file formats, and will continue to do so as the field develops.
+The key aspect is maintaining separation of individual recorded values, and making sure that LIDAR data remains open by not creating restriction by compression and encryption of data to locked market specific standards.
+Restraining access by data encryption is a slippery slope, because it is a sought after control to safeguard datasets from being freely used without purchased rights of access and publication possibility.
+Such processes tends to halt use more than safeguard the potential misuse and control of data.
+This results in some file formats being constructed towards only being available by certain software possibilities.
+Naturally, there are abundances of file formats for containing LIDAR data and LIDAR metadata.
 Similarly so, there is an abundance of container files for interpolated raster that are build towards specific tasks and means of reading data by target programming languages or to coordinate with other datasets.
-This is naturally a valid necessity to structure data, but an abundance of container files for both LIDAR points clouds and interpolated LIDAR raster, limits efficiency and potential quality of information by a lack of possible use across platforms.
+This is a valid necessity to structure data, but an abundance of container files for both LIDAR points clouds and interpolated LIDAR raster, limits efficiency and potential quality of information by a lack of possible use across platforms.
 The potential of LIDAR in archaeology by both the professional and layperson community, can therefore be somewhat complicated by this dilemma.
 That is why keeping the data as ASCII text files by comma separated values for LIDAR data, can be the simplest and most long term solution for transferring and storing point cloud information, but not the best solution for minimizing data file size or computational procedures.
 However, for much of the archaeological community, it is the already interpolated raster as GeoTIFF files that are delivered.
 GeoTIFFs have a general widespread use within all fields, and serves as an interface for gridded space in compressed and decompressed formats.
 Equally more so, the added spatial record gives the possibility of transferring coordinate structure on a Cartesian plane across most platforms and software solutions.
 This leads to TIFF files in general being the most recommend file format for applications and storage, and GeoTIFFs being one of the most used formats for remote sensing.